grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 ### Invite a viewer

-1. Click the sharing icon to the right of the dashboard title.
+1. Click the sharing icon in the dashboard header.
 1. Click the **Public dashboard** tab.
-1. Acknowledge the implications of making the dashboard public by checking all the checkboxes.
+1. Acknowledge the implications of making the dashboard public by selecting all the checkboxes.
 1. Click **Generate public URL** to make the dashboard public and make your link live.
 1. Under Can view dashboard, click **Only specified people**.
 1. Enter the email you want to share the public dashboard with.
 1. Click **Invite**.
-1. The recipient(s) will receive an email with a one-time use link.
+1. The recipient will receive an email with a one-time use link.

 ### Viewers requesting access